Nuclear magnetic resonance spectroscopy: Solid-state nuclear magnetic resonance

 A variety of physical circumstances do not allow molecules to be studied in solution, and at the same time not by other spectroscopic techniques to an atomic level, either.
 In solid-phase media, such as crystals, microcrystalline powders, gels, anisotropic solutions, etc., it is in particular the dipolar coupling and chemical shift anisotropy that become dominant to the behaviour of the nuclear spin systems.
 In conventional solution-state NMR spectroscopy, these additional interactions would lead to a significant broadening of spectral lines.
 A variety of techniques allows establishing high-resolution conditions, that can, at least for 13C spectra, be comparable to solution-state NMR spectra.

 Two important concepts for high-resolution solid-state NMR spectroscopy are the limitation of possible molecular orientation by sample orientation, and the reduction of anisotropic nuclear magnetic interactions by sample spinning.
-Of the latter approach, fast spinning around the magic angle is a very prominent method, when the system comprises spin 1/2 nuclei.
-Spinning rates of ca. 20 kHz are used, which demands special equipment.
+Of the latter approach, fast spinning around the magic angle is a very prominent method, when the system comprises spin-1/2 nuclei.
+Spinning rates of about 20 kHz are used, which demands special equipment.
 A number of intermediate techniques, with samples of partial alignment or reduced mobility, is currently being used in NMR spectroscopy.